soasme/runflow/docs/concepts.md

 ### What is Flow?

-A flow is a collection of tasks organized with dependencies and relationships.
+A flow is a network of tasks that can run concurrently or in order.

 ### What does Flow Look Like?